An Oracle Unlimited License Agreement (ULA) is:

 - End-of-Agreement Options: Around six months before expiration, Oracle will contact the organization to discuss the next steps—renewing the ULA, migrating to a perpetual ULA, or proceeding with certification.

-- Certification Process: If not renewing, the organization must declare the quantities of licenses deployed, which then become perpetual entitlements.
-This is similar to an audit.
+- Certification Process: If the organization does not renew, it must declare the number of licenses deployed, which become perpetual entitlements.
+This process is similar to an audit.

 - Consistent Support Costs: The annual support costs paid to Oracle remain the same during and after the ULA term, based on the initial fee rather than actual deployments.